broadinstitute/ip-superurop-t_gao/repos/grayscale-CNN/README.md

 4. Run `condor_submit alexnet.sub`.

+5. To copy an output file from CHTC to host machine, run `scp <yourchtcusername>@submit1.chtc.wisc.edu:path/to/data local/destination/path/to/data`.
+To transfer directories, use the recursive tag `-r`.

 # running locally

 1. Navigate to `repos/grayscale-CNN`.
 If `generate_png_from_tiff.py` has never been run, then run `python3 generate_png_from_tiff.py`.